-Application : App lied Explanation application of practice on the fran F&F ass The Company has in place a F&P policy as a guiding mechanism and framework for appointment of the Board and the CEO as set out in the F&P policy of the Company.
-The F&P policy provides, inter alia, the assessment criteria and guidelines for such appointments and they are as follows: (i) how the candidate will be a strategic and effective fit for the Board and contribute to the overall desired composition and required mix of expertise/experience to enhance the Board's overall effectiveness.
-The Nomination Committee ("NC") shall, inter alia, consider the attributes, qualifications, management, leadership and business experience, which ought to be at the most senior levels.
+Application : Applied Explanation on application of the practice : The Company has in place a F&P Policy as a guiding mechanism and framework for appointment of the Board and the CEO.
+The F&P Policy provides, inter alia, the assessment criteria and guidelines for such appointments and they are as follows: (i) how the candidate will be a strategic and effective fit for the Board and contribute to the overall desired composition and required mix of expertise/experience to enhance the Board's overall effectiveness.
+The Nomination Committee (" NC ") shall, inter alia, consider the attributes, qualifications, management, leadership and business experience, which ought to be at the most senior levels.
 In respect of skills, expertise and background, the candidate should ideally complement the mix of core competencies of the Board as a whole including but not limited to business, legal and financial expertise, professional knowledge, information technology and financial industry experience. (ii) in the case of CEO, the candidate's knowledge and experience in the industry, market and segment and how this will bear on the performance of his/her duties; (iii) the candidate shall complete the F&P Declaration in respect of his/her probity, competence, personal integrity, reputation, qualifications, skills, experience and financial integrity in line with the standards required under the relevant BNM Guidelines.
 The Company shall conduct independent background checks to verify the information disclosed in the F&P Declaration. (iv) the candidate is required to ensure that the financial obligation information reported in the BNM application form is accurate with cross reference made to his/her individual CCRIS report accordingly; (v) the candidate will be briefed on expectations on his/her role including his/her time commitment, the F&P assessments to be conducted and general and specific contributions expected; and (vi) whether the candidate is required to attend appropriate training to strengthen any specific area of market knowledge/experience so as to close the gaps identified to be lacking.
-Cor can relig mar evaluating any new appointment of senior management, the npany is guided by Group Recruitment Policy where all potential didates are given equal opportunity regardless of gender, race, gion and/or whether or not one has disability and senior nagement positions are awarded based on qualifications, erience and potential.
+In evaluating any new appointment of senior management, the Company is guided by Group Recruitment Policy where all potential candidates are given equal opportunity regardless of gender, race, religion and/or whether or not one has disability and senior management positions are awarded based on qualifications, experience and potential.